DrGlaucous/MrConnectome/README.md

 I want to make it so we can read in new neuron connections and weights from a csv file, instead of a long, long list of hard-coded functions (as is currently done).

 ```
-//something kind of like this...
+//something kind of like this... (psuedo-cpp)
 class Neuron {

     public: